holmesrichards/dac_ino/README.md

 - No on-board jacks — pads for Molex connectors (or direct soldering) instead
 - Simplification by eliminating software-controlled range selection
 - Number of inputs and outputs is different
-- dacarduino lite is battery powered and has 0–5V output range, also uses Arduino Vcc as voltage reference
+- dac/ino lite is battery powered and has 0–5V output range, also uses Arduino Vcc as voltage reference

 ## Features
-### dacarduino has
+### dac/ino has
 - 4 x control voltage inputs, 0 to 5V
 - 2 x control voltage outputs, individually configurable as 0 to 10V or -5 to 5V via jumpers, with 12 bits of resolution
 - 4 x gate inputs (with interrupt)